farcasterxyz/docs/docs/developers/guides/accounts/create-account.md

 4. Create a new account key pair for the user.
 5. Use your app account to create a [Signed Key Request](/reference/contracts/reference/signed-key-request-validator).
 6. Collect an [`Add`](/reference/contracts/reference/key-gateway#add-signature) signature from the user.
-7. Call the [Bundler](https://docs.farcaster.xyz/reference/contracts/reference/bundler#register) contract to register on-chain.
+7. Call the [Bundler](https://docs.farcaster.xyz/reference/contracts/reference/bundler#register) contract to register onchain.

 ### 1. Set up clients and account keys